carnival-data/carnival-demo-biomedical/docs/walkthrough.md

 This example will cover:
 * How to set up a new Carnival application
 * Defining a Carnival graph model
-* Combining data from different sources in a Carnival property graph
+* Combining data from different sources relational databases in a Carnival property graph
 * Executing graph operations to draw conclusions about the data
 * Examining the providence of data in the graph
 * Presenting an API that allows users to do some basic graph exploration and analysis
-* Examining the property graph directly
+* A way to export the graph for analysis using other tools

 > *Note: This demonstration is set up as Docker multi-container project, with one container holds the Carnival application and other containers that contain example databases.
 This walkthrough focuses excusively on the Carnival application.
 See [Running the Project](https://github.com/carnival-data/carnival-demo-biomedical/blob/master/README.md#running-the-project) for instrucitons on running the entire project.*